-With both sides facing Premier League opposition away from home in the Carling Cup second round in the week – Colchester at Sunderland and Rochdale at Birmingham – the second half was played a much lower tempo.
+With both sides facing Premier League opposition away from home in the Carling Cup second round on Tuesday night – Colchester at Sunderland and Rochdale at Birmingham – the second half was played a much lower tempo.

 You may also want to watch:

-But with the U’s heading for a third successive league score draw, a goal was created out of nothing as David Mooney expertly controlled a long ball up field from Magnus Okuonghae and slipped in the impressive Henderson to clip home the winner.
+But with the U’s heading for a third successive league score draw, a goal was created out of nothing as David Mooney expertly controlled a long punt up field fro Magnus Okuonghae and slipped in the impressive Henderson to clip home the winner.